SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-targets.rst

    Skip this step if you are bringing your own :term:`SES`, :term:`CaaSP`, and deployer environment (recommended).

-Apply these commands if you are running on OpenStack, and want to construct your environment from scratch.
+Apply these commands if you are running on OpenStack and want to construct your environment from scratch.

 .. warning::